Perfect-Personnel-Placement/backend/STARTUP.md

 - Using a PostgreSQL client (such as DBeaver), connect to the created RDS.
 - Run `Project 3 Backend Tables.sql` to create tables.
 - Optionally run `Project 3 Backend Data.sql` put in dummy data for development.
+- Database should end up looking like the SQL Diagram in the SQL Scripts folder.

 NOTE: There is also a `Project 3 Backend Drop Tables.sql` if you need to reset the database. **_Use with caution._**